 (d) For good cause, the Chief may require a group self-insurer to increase its security deposit at any time.
 Good cause includes, but is not limited to, impairment of financial condition of the self-insurer as determined by the Chief, increases in group membership, increases in losses as indicated in Self-Insurer's Annual Report, increases in losses as indicated in the actuarial study and summary or by audit over losses projected in actuarial reports, or failure of the group self-insurer to maintain total assets greater than its total liabilities.

-(e) In the event that a security deposit increase is required and upon sending by the Chief to the group self-insurer a letter demanding the increase, a perfected security interest in the group self-insurer's assets to the extent of any unsecured portion of the group self-insurer's incurred liabilities shall be created in favor of the Director pursuant to Labor Code Section 3701(j).
+(e) In the event that a security deposit increase is required and upon sending by the Chief to the group self-insurer a letter demanding the increase, a perfected security interest in the group self-insurer's and each affiliate group member’s assets to the extent of any unsecured portion of the group self-insurer's incurred liabilities shall be created in favor of the Director pursuant to Labor Code Section 3701(k).

 Note: Authority cited: Sections 54, 55, 3701.8 and 3702.10, Labor Code.
 Reference: Sections 59, 3700, 3701, 3701.5, 3701.7, 3701.8, 3702, 3702.3, 3702.6, 3702.10, 3740, 3741, 3742, 6319(f) and 6401.7, Labor Code.